modmail-dev/Modmail/README.md

 ## Contributing

 Contributions to Modmail are always welcome, whether it be improvements to the documentation or new functionality, please feel free to make the change.
-Check out our contribution [guidelines](https://github.com/kyb3r/modmail/blob/master/CONTRIBUTING.md) before you get started.
+Check out our [contributing guidelines](https://github.com/kyb3r/modmail/blob/master/CONTRIBUTING.md) before you get started.

 If you like this project and would like to show your appreciation, support us on **[Patreon](https://www.patreon.com/kyber)**!